 Quantum computing provides a fresh perspective on information processing.
-Some quantum algorithms have the promise to possibly provide an exponential speed-up over classical deterministic and randomized algorithms, which explains the massive worldwide efforts to build a viable quantum computer.
-However, this is by no means the only motivation.
-Quantum computing has serious repercussions on classical computing as well.
+Some quantum algorithms have the promise to provide an exponential speedup over classical deterministic and randomized algorithms.
+This explains the massive worldwide efforts to build a viable quantum computer.
+However, this is certainly not the only motivation to study the subject matter.
+Quantum computing has serious repercussions on classical computing.
+For instance, some efficient algorithms for hard problems have been obtained by "de-quantizing" quantum algorithms.

 These lecture notes provide a rapid introduction to the main ideas behind quantum algorithms.
 The subject matter is not difficult, but dramatically different from its classical counterpart.
-We provide numerous very simple exercises that are designed to ease the transition into the quantum realm.
-Solving the exercises will help to gain an active working knowledge.
+We provide numerous simple exercises that are designed to ease the transition into the quantum realm.
+Solving the exercises will help the reader to gain an active working knowledge.